Parents, cosigning an undergraduate student loan can help your student succeed

 Does my student need a cosigner?

-Private student loans are credit-based, which means we check students’ credit when they apply.
-Last year, students were 5X more likely to be approved with a cosigner.footnote 4 A cosigner can be a parent, or any responsible adult who agrees to share responsibility for the loan.
+Private student loans are credit-based, which means we check students' credit when they apply.
+Last year, students were 5x more likely to be approved with a cosigner.footnote 3 A cosigner is an adult with good credit, usually a parent, who shares responsibility with you for paying back the undergraduate student loan.

 What are my responsibilities as a cosigner?